Pennsylvania Points System for Driving Record | Worgul, Sarna & Ness, Criminal Defense Attorneys

 Call (412) 281-2146 today

-The Pennsylvania Department of Transportation (PennDOT) will add points to your record if you plead guilty, or are found guilty, of many moving traffic violations.
+The Pennsylvania Department of Transportation (PennDOT) will add points to your record if you plead guilty, or are found guilty, of moving traffic violations.

-Traffic Violations and Points in Pennsylvania
+Traffic Violations and Pennsylvania’s Point System

 The Pennsylvania Department of Transportation (PennDOT) uses a point system to track your behavior on the road.